Discovery-and-Selection: Towards Optimal Multiple Instance Learning for Weakly Supervised Object Detection: Introduction

 }

-The contributions of this study are summarized as follows: { \begin{enumerate} \item We propose the discovery-and-selection training strategy for WSOD, solving the local minimum issue of multiple instance learning under the hypothesis that optimal solutions are included in local minima.
+The contributions of this paper are summarized as follows: { \begin{enumerate} \item We propose the discovery-and-selection training strategy for WSOD, solving the local minimum issue of multiple instance learning under the hypothesis that optimal solution is included in local minima.

 \item We design a proposal discovery module which leverages localization information from multiple locations and finds more reliable proposals.
-We propose a novel proposal selection module, which utilize self-supervised attention mechanism to optimize instance proposals.
+We propose a novel proposal selection module to optimize instance proposals.

-\item Experimental results on commonly used benchmarks show our proposed DS-MIL approach can consistently improve the baselines, achieving state-of-the-art performance. \end{enumerate} }
+\item Experimental results on commonly used benchmarks show our proposed DS-MIL approach can consistently improve the baselines, achieving the state-of-the-art performances. \end{enumerate} }

 The rest of this paper is organized as follows: In Section \uppercase\expandafter{\romannumeral2}, we review related research.
 In Section \uppercase\expandafter{\romannumeral3} we describe the proposed approach in details.
 Experimental results are shown and discussed in Section \uppercase\expandafter{\romannumeral4}, and we made a conclusion of our work in Section \uppercase\expandafter{\romannumeral5}.